Open Questions on the Bernoulli Factory Problem

 \[\text{abs}(f(\lambda)-B_n(W_n(\lambda))) \le DM/n^{r/2},\]whenever $0\le \lambda\le 1$.
 Then there is $C_0\ge D$ such that for every $C\ge C_0$, the polynomials $(g_n)$ in Bernstein form of degree 2, 4, 8, …, $2^i$, …, defined as $g_n=B_n(W_n(\lambda) - CM/n^{r/2})$, converge from below to $f$ and satisfy: $(g_{2n}-g_{n})$ is a polynomial with non-negative Bernstein coefficients once it’s rewritten to a polynomial in Bernstein form of degree exactly $2n$.
 (See Note 3 in “**End Notes**”.)

-Equivalently (see also Nacu and Peres (2005)4), there is $C_1>0$ such that the inequality $(PB)$ (see below) holds true for each integer $n\ge 1$ that’s a power of 2 (see “Strategies”, below).
+Equivalently (see also Nacu and Peres (2005)4), there is $C_1>0$ such that the inequality $(PB)$ (see below) holds true for each integer $n\ge 1$ that’s a power of 2 (see “Strategies”, later).

-My goal is to see not just whether this conjecture is true, but also which value of $C_0$ (or $C_1$) suffices for the conjecture, especially for any combination of the special cases mentioned at the end of “Main Question”, above.
+My goal is to see not just whether this conjecture is true, but also which value of $C_0$ (or $C_1$) suffices for the conjecture, especially for any combination of the special cases mentioned at the end of “Main Question”, earlier.

 Strategies